N2CON TECHNOLOGY

 What do investors typically ask about security?

 Investors increasingly ask about security posture during due diligence.
-Common questions cover MFA coverage, access controls, data handling, incident response, and compliance readiness.
-Having documented controls and evidence speeds up funding rounds.
+Common questions cover MFA coverage, access controls, data handling practices, incident response capability, and compliance readiness.
+Having documented controls and evidence speeds up funding rounds significantly.

 Do we need SOC 2 right away?

 Not necessarily.
 SOC 2 becomes important when enterprise customers require it or during later funding rounds.
-However, implementing SOC 2-aligned controls early makes the formal audit much easier when the time comes.
+Implementing SOC 2-aligned controls early makes the formal audit much easier when the time comes.
 See SOC 2 readiness guide.

 How do we handle rapid onboarding as we scale?